microsoft/kunlun/README.md

 export KL_AZURE_TENANT_ID="$(az account show --output tsv --query tenantId)"
 ```

-#### Service Principle for Kunlun
+#### Service Principal for Kunlun

-If you don't already have a service principle for Kunlun we need to create one now.
+If you don't already have a service principal for Kunlun we need to create one now.
 If you
 have already created one you simply need to grab its client id, see the last command in this
 section.

-To create/use a Service Principle for Kunlun to use to manage your resources we will first
+To create/use a service principal for Kunlun to use to manage your resources we will first
 capture some important values in environment variables.
 First we need a name for the service
 principle.
 The below command generates a name that includes a UUID, you may choose to provide
 a more memorable name: